 All OSU students participating in international credit bearing experiences are required to be enrolled in international accident and sickness insurance.
 This mandatory insurance will be charged to your student account.

-An Education Abroad Advisor in the IDEA office will help:
+An Education Abroad Advisor in the OSU GO office will help:

 • Ensure that you have realistic expectations about pursuing a directed research/study abroad and understand required procedures.